k0aziu/NitroFileUploader/README.md

-# FakeNitroUploader Plugin
+# FakeNitroUploader Vencord Plugin

-FakeNitroUploader is a plugin designed to upload files larger than 10MB to a private server and return a link to the uploaded file.
+FakeNitroUploader is a Vencord plugin designed to upload files larger than 10MB to a private server and return a link to the uploaded file.
 This allows users to bypass file size limitations in certain applications by sharing a link instead of the file itself.

 ## Features